JanDeDobbeleer/oh-my-posh/website/docs/share-theme.md

 oh-my-posh config export image --cursor-padding 50
 ```

+Be aware that "vertical-offset" and "horizontal-offset" block properties in your config,
+will **not** be taken into consideration when exporting the image.

 There are a couple of additional flags you can use to tweak the image rendering:

 - `--cursor-padding`: spaces to add after the cursor indication (`_`)